AHartNtkn/AHartNtkn.github.io/aboutme.md

 subtitle:
 ---

 My name is Anthony Hart.
-I'm a current Data Scientist with an interest in the theory of programming and the foundations of mathematics.
+I'm a data scientist and professional programmer with an interest in the theory of programming and the foundations of mathematics.

 ## History